huukit/Atmega-CAN/readme.md

-# This is the public repository for proximia.fi.
+# CAN libraries and utilities for Atmel Atmega processors
+Support mostly for Atmega16/32/64(C1, M1) and AT90CAN128/64/32
 Any code here is licensed under GPL/LGPL.

 ## Projects:
 ### Can bootloader
 This is a simple and straightforward bootloader for atmega devices with CAN support.
 It uses as simlpified CANOpen protocol to flash a program file and/or write bytes to the EEPROM of the device.

 Up-to-date documentation can be generated from the attached source files with doxygen.
 An online version of the documentation is available at: http://proximia.fi/doc/canbootloader/

 The basic usage can be found in the documentation.

 ### CAN library for AVR devices (under lib)